mattpannella/pupdate/README.md

     -p, --path               Absolute path to install location -c, --core               The core you want to update.
 Runs for all otherwise -f, --platformsfolder    Preserve the Platforms folder, so customizations aren't overwritten by updates.
+    -r, --clean              Clean install.
+Remove all existing core files, and force a fresh re-install

   uninstall            Delete a core
     -p, --path               Absolute path to install location